Art & Parkinson’s

 The Knowledge

 One morning, I was telling Hal about a dream I had the previous night.
-We spent some time pulling on its threads, marveling about how my sleeping brain concocted it out of the pieces of my day – and of my life.
+We spent some time pulling on its threads, marveling about how my sleeping brain concocted it out of the pieces of my day—and of my life.
 I was feeling the pleasure of being known so well by him that he immediately grasped what the dream meant to me.

 Alone and Together

 Now, looking at these two half-bodies, I see myself and Hal made up of the same tangled lines, but opposites in color.
 Opposites in who we have become, in our unchosen separate roles.
 Lashed together with these lines, these currents, the same and different blood cells flowing through this complicated circulatory system.
-Trust the currents, my teacher says.